By Sherri Eisenberg | Published: April 30, 2024 | Updated: March 5, 2026

 Say "hello" over video or share your cruise memories while on the high seas with the social app of your choice, which could be anything from Instagram to Facebook or TikTok.

 Fortunately, the days of being completely disconnected while you're cruising — and having to leave physical notes for your cabin mates on the stateroom door to let them know where you are — are blissfully over.
-In the last decade, technology has radically changed Wi-Fi access for cruisers, making it cheaper, faster, and more accessible to everyone.
+Technology has radically changed Wi-Fi access for cruisers, making it cheaper, faster and more accessible to everyone.

-1. Download the Royal Caribbean International App Before You Set Sail
+1. Download The Royal App Before You Set Sail

 Wondering how to communicate on a Royal Caribbean cruise?
-Not only does the Royal Caribbean International app help you plan your trip, but it's also very useful while you're sailing and largely considered one of the best family travel apps.
-Start by uploading your passport and vaccinations, make reservations for dining and onshore excursions, and use the chat feature to stay in touch with your fellow travelers — even if they're by the pool and you're in the spa.
+Not only does the Royal App help you plan your trip, but it's also very useful while you're sailing and is largely considered one of the best family travel apps.
+Start by uploading your passport, make reservations for dining and onshore excursions and use the chat feature to stay in touch with your fellow travelers — even if they're by the pool and you're in the spa.

-If you're relying on a phone app, be sure you pack your charger, and consider packing an extension cord and power strip for your cabin, too.
+If you're relying on the Royal Caribbean texting app, be sure you pack your charger, an extension cord and a power strip for your cabin, too.
 That's especially important for families where each traveler has both a phone and a tablet to juice at night.

 4. Beware of Roaming Charges

 While Wi-Fi at sea has revolutionized, your land options depend entirely on where you're traveling in the world.
 If you think you'll want to use your phone while in port and not just at cafés with complimentary Wi-Fi, be sure to reach out to your cell service provider in advance to understand the related fees and options.
-If you're not going to use your phone in that way, then keep it on airplane mode and just use it as a camera to capture onshore excursions in ports during your trip.
-Just be sure to tell any travel companions who are not on your shore excursion what you have decided in advance so they know when you will or won't be reachable.
+Cell service on Royal Caribbean is strong, but if you're not going to use your phone, then keep it on airplane mode and use it as a camera to capture onshore excursions in ports during your trip.
+Just be sure to tell any travel companions who aren’t on your shore excursion what you have decided in advance, so they know when you will or won't be reachable.

 5. Utilize Your Stateroom Phone